Steven-Liu-0914/LeaveEaseApi/README.md

-# LeaveEase.UI (Frontend)
+# LeaveEase-API (Backend)

-This is the frontend of the **LeaveEase** HR leave management system, developed with Angular 17 and styled using Tailwind CSS.
-It supports three user roles — Normal Staff, Department Manager, and HR Admin — each with tailored functionalities.
+This is the backend of the **LeaveEase** HR leave management system, developed using **Spring Boot** with **JDK 17**, and built as a RESTful API.
+It provides business logic and database interactions for all user types — Normal Staff, Department Manager, and HR Admin.

+---

 ## 🚀 Option 1 – Run via Docker (Recommended)